 Airspace Supersonic Noise Conditions.
-Supersonic activity noise in MOAs associated with Holloman AFB and predicted as part of the Recapitalization of the 49 WG Combat Capabilities and Capacities EA shows that the highest cumulative noise level would be 53 dBC within R5107.
+Supersonic activity noise in MOAs, ATCAAs, and restricted airspace associated with Holloman AFB and predicted as part of the Recapitalization of the 49 WG Combat Capabilities and Capacities EA shows that the highest cumulative noise level would be 53 dBC within R5107 (Holloman AFB, 2011a).
 The cumulative CDNL level in R5107 would become 56 dBC as a result of implementing Alternative 1.
 This level is still well below the 62 dB CDNL annoyance threshold.
 The land area beneath the airspace where supersonic activity occurs is considered compatible.

-Under Alternative 1, the number of sonic boom events along the low level supersonic test flight corridor would likely double as compared to the existing (2017) condition.
+As a result of increased flights in the FL100 (10,000 feet MSL) and above supersonic corridor in WSMR restricted airspace, sonic boom events would likely double as compared to the existing (2017) condition.
 However, the overpressure level from sonic boom events would remain the same despite this increase in event frequency.
 Therefore, the potential for either human or building structural damage (or both) would remain low because the closest sensitive receptor/structure, the White Sands National Monument visitor center 8 miles away from the corridor, is not located in the zone affected by the boom effect.
 Supersonic boom impacts would not be significant under Alternative 1.